Roberte20/CS32FP/README.md

 # FP Design 4/10 Update

 After working on the FP design assignment, I am able to slightly narrow my project scope and enhance the topic to be of a more deliverable nature.
 Firstly, I skimmed over the basic documentation of pandas.
 After implementing 'starter code' for pandas, I was able to see how to do some basic data manipulation and how to parse some information.
 However, I wasn't able to pull data from excel.
 Secondly, I did more research on scikit-learn.
 After doing all of this, I feel that my project can pull data from a number of UK government websites (such as gilt rates or other nationally set relevant variables) and formatting them onto a spreadsheet.
 Following this transfer of data, I can run some regressions and analysis to view the trends of this data.

+I would mainly be dealing with extracting data from websites and excel and being able to smoothly arrange the data.